-- 62. To what extent has the project results been affected by Covid-19 and what remedial measures/tools/processes were introduced to address this? - 63.
-In what way the project management/implementation/monitoring approaches could be adapted based on Covid-19 and similar crisis, in future similar projects?
+- 65. To what extent have the project results been affected by Covid-19 and what remedial measures/tools/processes were introduced to address this? - 66.
+In what way the project management/implementation/monitoring approaches could be adapted based on Covid-19 and similar crises, in future similar projects?